Is It Worrisome To Hear A Pulse In My Ear? What Do You Need To Know?

 Treatment of Pulsatile Tinnitus

-If Anemia is the main cause behind your problem, then doctors will suggest certain medications and blood transfusion.
+If Anemia is the main cause of your problem, then doctors will suggest certain medications and blood transfusion.
 Secretory otitis media may be treated with a tympanostomy tube or grommet.
-Perforated eardrums can be closed with grafts, and narrowed segments of an artery can be repaired.
+Ruptured eardrums can be closed with grafts, and narrowed segments of an artery can be repaired.

 Surgery is suggested in case of repair of blood vessels.